 As mentioned, stipends are subject to payroll and income taxes, meaning employer dollars don't stretch as much.
 Thankfully there's a tax-free alternative to stipends.

-Many employers prefer HRAs over healthcare stipends for better budget control and tax advantages.
+Many business owners prefer HRAs over healthcare stipends for their tax advantages.
 You determine how much tax-free allowance you want to offer your employees each month.
-Once an allowance is set, your payment amounts can't exceed it.
+Once you set an allowance, your reimbursement amounts can't exceed it.

 Employees choose the insurance and services they want and purchase them with their own money.
-Employees then submit proof of a purchased eligible expense, usually in the form of a receipt, and are reimbursed by the employer after the expense is verified.
+They then submit proof of a purchased eligible expense, usually in the form of a receipt, and are reimbursed by the employer after the expense is verified.
+Unlike health savings accounts (HSAs), unused HRA funds stay with you if an employee leaves your organization.

 Other pros of an HRA are:

-- They’re tax free.
+• They have tax benefits.
 Reimbursements are free of payroll taxes for both employer and employee.
-They're also free of income taxes, as long as the employee has minimum essential coverage (MEC).
+They're also free of income taxes as long as the employee has minimum essential coverage (MEC).

 PeopleKeep offers HRAs that work for any employer, regardless of your organization's size, group insurance status, or budget.